 Our team of licensed arborists work with qualified contractors throughout our service territory.
-These qualified contractors prune and remove trees along thousands of miles of public roads to provide you with safe, reliable electric service.
-In the event of a storm or severe weather, CMP tree contractors will work with our line crews to remove downed trees, so that power can be restored safely and quickly.
+These qualified contractors prune and remove trees along thousands of miles of lines to provide you with safe, reliable electric service.

 What standards do CMP’s tree contractors use when pruning trees?

 Our crews use pruning standards endorsed by the Tree Care Industry Association.
 Our tree crews are committed to preserving as much of the trees’ natural beauty as possible, and consider the shape, strength, growth rate and appearance of the tree before pruning.